mandatoryprogrammer/xsshunter/README.md

+# DEPRECATED - TRY THE NEW EXPRESS VERSION

+See here for more info: https://github.com/mandatoryprogrammer/xsshunter-express

 # XSS Hunter Source Code
 This is a portable version of the source code running on https://xsshunter.com.
 It is designed to be easily-installable on any server for security professionals and bug bounty hunters who wish to test for XSS in a much more powerful way.